 There's no way to know for sure whether a dog has cancer without a veterinary examination.
-But there are signs and symptoms that serve as a signal to schedule an examination with your vet sooner rather than later.
-Here are 10 of the most common signs and symptoms of cancer in dogs.
+But there are signs and symptoms that serve as a early detection signal to schedule an examination with your vet sooner rather than later.
+Here are 10 of the most common clinical signs and symptoms of cancer in dogs.

 1. Lumps and Bumps